-Level of public infl uence During development of action plan Empower The government handed decision-making power to members of the public.
-Collaborate There was iterative dialogue AND the public helped set the agenda.
-Involve The government gave feedback on how public inputs were considered.
+Level of public infl uence During development of action plan Empower The government handed decision- making power to members of the public.
+Collaborate Involve The government gave feedback on how public inputs were considered.
 Consult The public could give inputs. ~ Inform The government provided the public with information on the action plan.
 No Consultation No consultation